moorepants/dissertation/davisbicycle.rst

 serial data through the USB-6218, but I did not figure it out.
 It very well may have been missing the features to do so, or that Matlab didn't have a robust enough interaction with the USB-6218 to do so.
-I struggled quite a bit with this unforeseen issue and we started looking at solutions to measure an identical event with both the VN-100 and the USB-6218 and to synchronize the signals afterwards. :cite:`Ouden2011` had to use a similar technique.
+I struggled quite a bit with this unforeseen issue and we started devising solutions to measure an identical event with both the VN-100 and the USB-6218 and to synchronize the signals afterwards. :cite:`Ouden2011` had to use a similar technique.
 We would need to select a sensor which was also on the VN-100 and then excite the two sensors